 Shot From Above..

 We are pleased to be part of the emerging group of drone photographers.
 Whilst piloting a drone is fun, we see it as a flying camera, another tool to let us create images.
 The examples on this page show some of the variety of uses we can deliver.
+Our packages are currently under development.
+At this point we are not seeking or accepting commissions but will be from mid-summer onwards.

 This cropped image was done by request to give a birds-eye view of an owners allotment.